EuSoMII/RadBase/README.md

 We are currently compiling a list of previously published radiomics studies along with relevant metadata.
 Some time in the future this might be made available in a more comprehensive database.

-Until then all data is collected in the CSV-file of this repository.
+Until then all data is collected in the (`;`-separated) CSV-file of this repository.
 You can either download the file or access it directly from your software.

 ### Accessing the CSV file directly in R